juniorherenio/bayesian-pareto-passiflora-cabmv/README.md

 If you use this code or data, please cite:

-> Gonçalves Júnior, D.H., Viana, A.P., Cerri, R. (2026).
+> Gonçalves Júnior, D.H., Albuquerque, D.P., Viana, A.P., Cerri, R. (2026).
 Bayesian multi-trait selection with uncertainty-aware Pareto ranking under genotype × season interaction and CABMV pressure in passion fruit hybrids. *Scientific Reports*.
 [DOI pending]

 ---